creaciond/russian-drama/README.md

 > <h3> Stage directions, quite literally, don't count. </h3>
 >
 > In: Hardin L. Aasand (ed.): *Stage Directions in Hamlet.
 New essays and new directions.* Madison et al. 2003, p.
 226.

+## What is this all about?
+This is a repo with the code to my 3rd year coursework.
+Its title is _Linguistic Analysis of Stage Directions in Russian Drama from the 18th to the 20th Century_, so it's going to be all stage directions and all linguistic :)

+Check out my slides for EADH 2018 conference [here](https://drive.google.com/file/d/18eLKz6-E2wqjUUZNo5NrnwOSb00WfUNx/view?usp=sharing); basically, they cover everything I did for this course paper.

 ## What's in the repo?